-Raw materials and merchandise - Purchase costs on a weighted-average basis but excluding borrowing costs.

-Finished goods and work in progress - Cost of direct materials and labor and a proportion of manufacturing overheads based on normal operating capacity
+Raw materials and merchandise - Purchase costs on a weighted-average basis Finished goods and work in -Cost of direct materials and labor and a proportion of progress manufacturing overheads based on normal operating capacity but excluding borrowing costs.

 Rendering of services is accounted in accordance with IFRS 15 and not within the scope of inventories.